KaiserWerk/CertMaker/README.md

 * Programmatically obtain the root certificate (currently no intermediate certificates are used) (coming M2)
 * Manage your CertMaker instance with a simple web UI (optional)
 * Adjustable certificate validity (1 - 182 days)
-* Certificates can be created for domains as well as IP addresses
+* Certificates can be created for domains as well as IP addresses and/or email addresses
 * [CertMaker Bot](https://github.com/KaiserWerk/CertMaker-Bot), command line helper to obtain certificates for 3rd-party apps which cannot obtain certificates themselves (in development)
 * [The Go SDK](https://github.com/KaiserWerk/CertMaker-Go-SDK) (in development)
-* The .NET SDK (in planning)
+* The .NET SDK (probably)

 ### Documentation